great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 ### System anomalies

 This use case differs significantly from the others as it reflects an expectation about the system being monitored rather than just data quality.
 Here, GX serves a dual role: ensuring data quality and performing a more classical alerting/observability function.

-#### Example problem scenarios
-- An increase in error rates leads to the `errors` field being unexpectedly populated.
+For example, an increase in error rates might lead to the `errors` field being unexpectedly populated.

 #### GX solution
 Ensure fields that should typically be `NULL` remain unpopulated under normal circumstances.